SangMin316/Measure/README.md

 ```

 ### Pretrain
 Second, To demonstrate the performance of the feature extractor, we train a transformer-based classifier while keeping the parameters of the feature extractor fixed.
 The transformer-based classifier follows the model proposed in prior work [SleePyCo](https://www.sciencedirect.com/science/article/pii/S0957417423030531) for sleep scoring.
+You can eddit the config .json file batch size = 1024, seq_len = 1, mode = pretrain

 ```bash
 python FineTuning.py
 ```